hailo-ai/Hailo-Application-Code-Examples/README.md

 * Examples for converting a naitve mode in ONNX or tflite formats to Hailo executable - HEF
 * Complete optimization flow, including quantization

+Under the 'resources' directory you would find
+* documents for specific issues
+* different files & general stuff